Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 The DF64V might be the most expensive grinder in this round-up, but its performance is unparalleled at this price point.
 Essentially, it performs like a Lagom P64 at a fraction of the price.

 This is undoubtedly one of the favorite grinders in my collection.
-If you want a nimble and quiet single-dose grinder suitable for both espresso and filter duties, this is probably the best option on the market.
+If you want a nimble and quiet single-dose grinder suitable for both espresso and filter duties, you can’t go wrong here.

 For a deeper exploration of its features, check out the full review.